laoshanxi/app-mesh/docs/source/Install.md

 App Mesh can deploy with multiple ways, generally, App Mesh run on a host as a daemon service managed by native systemd or docker container.

-Note: The default installation contain two build-in users: `user` with password `User123` and `admin` with random password which need get from security.json.

 ### Quick install by docker container
 Start App Mesh daemon docker container with 4g memory limited:
 ```